Canada van massacre driver charged with murder

-TORONTO: A Canadian man who appare lntly had a grudge against women was charged with murder on Tuesday (Wednesday in Manila) after allegedly plowing a rented van onto a crowded Toronto sidewalk, killinh 10 people — an incident that shocked the nation.
+TORONTO, CANADA: A Canadian man who apparently had a grudge against women was charged with murder on Tuesday (Wednesday in Manila) after allegedly plowing a rented van onto a crowded Toronto sidewalk, killing 10 people—an incident that shocked the nation.

 Police said the suspect, 25-year-old Alek Minassian, was not known to them before Monday’s carnage in Canada’s most populous city, which also left 14 people injured.
 Most of the victims were women.